2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 15-19 (LIMITLESS STARZ, STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels)

-The 20 & Above TEACHER / ADULT category will not receive Overall High Point awards.
+The 20 & Above TEACHER / ADULT category will not receive Overall High Point Awards.

 ADDITIONAL AWARDS

 MOST PHOTOGENIC AWARD - These awards will be presented to the contestants judged to be most photogenic based on the following criteria: visual appeal, expressiveness of the dancer, age appropriateness, composition, lighting and quality of the photo.
-For each Regional competition, there will be one Junior Most Photogenic winner (age 11 & Under) and one Senior Most Photogenic winner (age 12 & Above).
+For each Regional Competition, there will be one Junior Most Photogenic winner (age 11 & Under) and one Senior Most Photogenic winner (age 12 & Above).
 All entries must submit a recent photo online through the Parent Center.
 All contestants must be registered at the Regional/National event to enter the Most Photogenic competition.
 Absolutely no mailed photos or hard copy photos will be accepted, all photogenic entries must be submitted online through the Parent Center.
-Each winner will be announced and presented with a trophy.
+Each winner will be announced and presented with a Trophy.
 At our National Finals, all photogenic entries must be in FULL-COLOR.

-MASCOT AWARD - This award is presented to one outstanding soloist age 8 & under in the STARZ OF TOMORROW level at each Regional and National Finals competition.
+MASCOT AWARD - This award is presented to one outstanding Soloist age 8 & under in the STARZ OF TOMORROW level at each Regional and National Finals Competition.
 Winner receives an oversized stuffed furry friend.

-KAR CONVENTION SCHOLARSHIP– Scholarships are presented to one or more outstanding soloists and duet/trio participants winning first overall in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels.
-Each winner receives a full-tuition scholarship to attend any of the 2023 KAR Dance Conventions.
+KAR CONVENTION SCHOLARSHIP– Scholarships are presented to one or more outstanding Soloists and Duet/Trio participants winning First Overall in the RISING STARZ level.
+Each winner receives a full-tuition Scholarship to attend any of the 2024 KAR Dance Conventions.
 The KAR Dance Convention Scholarship is not valid for in-studio conventions, is non-transferrable and cannot be redeemed for studio credit.
 For more information please visit https://dancekar.com/convention

-BEST COSTUME AWARD – These awards will be presented to group performances in each of the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels based on design, originality, fit and appropriateness.
+BEST COSTUME AWARD – These awards will be presented to Group performances in each of the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels based on design, originality, fit and appropriateness.
 All Group and Line entries are eligible for this award.
-Best Costume winners will receive a plaque.
+Best Costume winners will receive a Plaque.

 ALL STAR DANCERS INVITATIONS - The recipients of these awards are invited to participate in one or both of our exciting summer All Star Dancer experiences in Hollywood and New York City!
 All dancers 9 years of age & above from the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels are eligible for this award.
 These special invitations are presented to All Star Dancers that display a passion for performing on stage.
 Winners will receive an informational brochure with details of these amazing events.